 A parent’s role in the development of a junior golfer is extremely critical.
 All parents want the best for their children.
 In some cases, certain actions taken with good intentions can have negative consequences.
 Many parents ask me for assistance in getting their son or daughter started on the right track in junior golf.
 My hope in writing this is to provide a starting point for success both on the course and in life.

-1. Find a qualified instructor/coach
+1. Find a qualified coach/mentor

 Would you consider sending your child to school if they had no qualified teachers?
-Finding a qualified instructor/coach is the starting point for everything.
+Finding a qualified coach/mentor is the starting point for everything.
 Having a teacher who provides your child with the proper fundamentals will set a foundation for enjoying golf as a junior and as an adult.
-The challenging part is selecting an appropriate instructor for your child.
+The challenging part is selecting an appropriate mentor-coach for your child.
 Here are a couple questions you should be asking when selecting an instructor:

 2. Educate Yourself